Zelkova46/object_detection_JamaahCounter/README.md

 ## Files
 - `coco.txt`: Contains class names used for object detection.
 - `masjidCounter.mp4`: Sample video file for jamaah counting system.
+[Full Video](https://youtu.be/yzLhdqINcas)
-- `people_counting_system_lab_uin.mp4` : "Video Results of People Counting System"
+- `videoJamaahCounter.mp4` : Video Results of Jamaah Prayer at Religion Laboratorium at UIN Sunan Kalijaga.
+[Full Video](https://youtu.be/GjlRcNkxess)
 - `main (2).py`: main.py or Python script for People Counting system using YOLO.
 - `README.md`: This file, providing information about the repository.
 - `tracker.py`: Python script containing the custom Tracker class for object tracking.